Oliv-ramon/oliv-ramon/README.md

 ### About me

-I used to be a eletrical engineering student, but some years ago i found my self trying to build a really basic website just with HTML and CSS, and i was having more fun doing that i never had building or learning something in college.
+I used to be a eletrical engineering student, but some years ago i found my self trying to build a real basic website just with HTML and CSS, and i was having more fun doing that i've never had building or learning something in college.
 Since then, i'm studing more about development, code, software... and every day i have more and more confidence that it's the tool that i really want to use to help people and impact their lives.

 - 📚 I’m currently studying to be a full-stack web developer
 - ☮️ Love food, animals, games, tv shows, animes, sports, music and be with my friends